Causal Estimation of Exposure Shifts with Neural Networks: Introduction

-\textbf{Contributions}\quad We contribute to the public debate informing the US Environmental Protection Agency (EPA) on the effects of modifying air quality standards.
+Our results contribute to the public debate informing the US Environmental Protection Agency (EPA) on the effects of modifying air quality standards.
 A preview of the results (fully developed in \cref{sec:application}) is presented in \cref{fig:results-cutoff}.
 The figure presents the estimated reduction in deaths (\%) resulting from various shifts to the distribution of \PM across every ZIP-code in the contiguous US between 2000 and 2016.
-These shifts limit the maximum concentration of \PM to the cutoff value for every ZIP-code that exceeds the cutoff.
+These shifts limit the maximum concentration of \PM to the cutoff value for every ZIP-code that exceeds the cutoff, and otherwise leaves ZIP-codes that do not exceed the cutoff unchanged.
 We vary the cutoff in this SRF between 6 \mug and 16 \mug (x-axis).
 The y-axis represents the \% reduction in deaths that corresponds with each cutoff threshold.
 Notably, a NAAQS threshold of 9 \mug, would have had the effect of decreasing elder mortality by 4\%.
 These findings present a data-driven perspective on the potential health benefits of the EPA's proposal.